 Signs you could be demisexual.

-When you reflect on your past romantic partners, if you did not initially find them attractive, you might be demisexual.
+When you reflect on your past romantic partners, did you initially find them attractive?
+If not, you might be demisexual.
 According to AASECT-certified sex therapist Indigo Stray Conger, LMFT, CST, "Demisexuals typically take their time in developing relationships and may not see a person as attractive or sexually arousing until after weeks or months of knowing them."

 "If you do not experience even mild arousal or excitation when watching movies or seeing photos of celebrities, you may be demisexual," Conger tells mbg.
 "Demisexuals respond less to visual arousal cues and typically only identify a person as attractive when having more than an image to base that attraction on."

-It's incredibly common for demisexuals to develop feelings of attraction to good friends or others with whom they have a strong degree of connection or intimacy, Queen says.
+It's incredibly common for demisexual people to develop feelings of attraction to good friends or others with whom they have a strong degree of connection or intimacy, Queen says.

 "Because feelings of connection or intimacy function as the key to unlock sexual attraction, it is quite possible that a demisexual will experience more sexual feelings for their good friends than either an asexual or allosexual would—though this would not be out of the allosexual range altogether," she says.